Update: ‘Performance’ sub-section of ‘Specifications’ updated.

 Neat & understated

 The wheel arch gaps are enormous, and it runs on standard road tires wrapped around 21-inch aluminum wheels.
-The wheel options are extensive, with two 20-inch all-terrain tire options or 22-inch low-profile Sport tires—all priced USD 2500 extra.
-At USD 3500, customers can get the chunky All-Terrain Dark tire option, suitable for hardcore off-roading that the Rivian R1T is capable of.
+The wheel options are extensive, with three 20-inch all-terrain tire options or 22-inch low-profile Sport tires—all priced USD 2,500 extra.
+At USD 3,500, customers can get the chunky All-Terrain Dark tire option, suitable for hardcore off-roading that the Rivian R1T is capable of.
 There are flush door handles and a full-width LED strip at the rear.
 The Rivian R1T appears neat from the rear with minimal design interference.

 Interior & Features

-Rivian R1T’s interior can be mistaken for that of a luxury saloon.
+2023 Rivian R1T’s interior can be mistaken for that of a luxury saloon.
 It looks gorgeous.
-The dashboard is wrapped with natural-grained ash wood on the Adventure variant.
-There are three design themes to choose from on the Adventure; Black Mountain (dark), Ocean Coast (white), and Forest Edge (brown).
-On the base Explore Package, high-quality fabrics are used instead.
-The dark and white design themes are offered on the Explore variant, and only the seat colors differ.
-The dashboard and door trims remain the same.
+The dashboard is wrapped with ash wood on the Adventure grade, which is the only available grade now.
+There are three design themes to choose from: Black Mountain (dark), Ocean Coast (white), and Forest Edge (green).

 Customers also get a beautiful 15.6-inch central touchscreen that appears as premium as the most expensive iPad.
 The screen gets LTE and Wi-Fi capability, Bluetooth and responds to Alexa voice commands.
 It also supports over-the-air (OTA) updates.
 However, there’s no Apple CarPlay, and some owners would find that disappointing.
 Throttle House, in its review, stated that the Rivian R1T’s in-built navigation showed incorrect time and distance, compared to Google Maps on the Apple iPhone.